Getting started with Lambda

 Clean up

-If you are done working with the example function, delete it.
+When you're finished working with the example function, delete it.
 You can also delete the log group that stores the function's logs, and the execution role that the console created.

-To delete a Lambda function
+To delete the Lambda function

 Open the Functions page